Bell Atlantic Corp. v. Twombly: Decision

-The Twombly test however remained vague, and the legal establishment was stumped as how to interpret the "plausibility" standard, even though it was not supposed to be a heightened pleading standard, as the Court said in footnote 14.
-The general applicability of this heightened standard of pleading outside of antitrust cases was established in Ashcroft v.
-Iqbal, when the court also provided guidance as to how lower courts should apply the Bell Atlantic Corp. v.
-Twombly test:
+The Twombly test, however, remained vague, and the legal establishment was stumped as how to interpret the "plausibility" standard, even though it was not supposed to be a heightened pleading standard, as the Court said in footnote 14.
+The general applicability of the test outside of antitrust cases was established in Ashcroft v.
+Iqbal, when the court provided guidance as to how lower courts should apply the test:

 Two working principles underlie our decision in Twombly.
 First, the tenet that a court must accept as true all of the allegations contained in a complaint is inapplicable to legal conclusions...
 Second, only a complaint that states a plausible claim for relief survives a motion to dismiss.
 Determining whether a complaint states a plausible claim for relief will, as the Court of Appeals observed, be a context-specific task that requires the reviewing court to draw on its judicial experience and common sense.
 In keeping with these principles a court considering a motion to dismiss can choose to begin by identifying pleadings that, because they are no more than conclusions, are not entitled to the assumption of truth.
 While legal conclusions can provide the framework of a complaint, they must be supported by factual allegations.
 When there are well-pleaded factual allegations, a court should assume their veracity and then determine whether they plausibly give rise to an entitlement to relief.
 Our decision in Twombly illustrates the two-pronged approach.

 The two cases are often jointly referred to as Twiqbal.

-The case was argued successfully by Michael K. Kellogg of law firm Kellogg, Huber, Hansen, Todd, Evans & Figel and Thomas O. Barnett, Assistant Attorney General of the United States Department of Justice Antitrust Division, on behalf of the United States as amicus curiae for the petitioners.
+The case was argued by Michael K. Kellogg of law firm Kellogg, Huber, Hansen, Todd, Evans & Figel and Thomas O. Barnett, Assistant Attorney General of the United States Department of Justice Antitrust Division, on behalf of the United States as amicus curiae for the petitioners.

 Twombly remains controversial as of 2020.
 Not only did it overturn Conley v.
 Gibson, but it also overturned Leatherman v.
 Tarrant County Narcotics Intelligence and Coordination Unit, 507 U.S. 163 (1992).
 Leatherman had unanimously established that the heightened pleading standard was fundamentally at odds with the Federal Rules of Civil Procedure, and the court opined that the only way to change the standard would be to amend the Rules.
 The Court had further cemented this idea with another unanimous ruling in Swierkiewicz v.
 Sorema, N.A., 534 U.S. 506 (2002), making Twombly all the more surprising.